SantanderMetGroup/ATLAS/warming-levels/warming-levels.md

 ## Similar repositories

-A similar repository for GWL calculation is maintained by {cite}`MathauseCmipWarming` and provides similar information which allows double-checking the results.
+A similar repository for GWL calculation is maintained by {cite:authorpar}`MathauseCmipWarming` and provides similar information which allows double-checking the results.
 Small differences (1-year shifts) are attributable to different postprocessing methods and/or different members/versions.

 ### References